Skip to content

 • May 7, 1994: Took off from Davis-Monthan AFB and landed in Midland, TX, blew tire on landing.
 Removing the aircraft from the runway was a monumental task after 7 hrs of hard work.
 With the help of the Confederate Air Force and Thunderbird Aviation a tire was loaned to the crew that had to be shipped in from AZ.
 A significant hydraulic leak was detected also.

-• May 9, 1994: Removed panel in wing to find hydraulic leak, in driving rain storm.
+• May 9, 1994: Removed panel in wing to find hydraulic leak, in driving rainstorm.

 • May 10, 1994: The tire was air-freighted in from AZ.
-Tire was changed in horrible weather so the crew was forced to stay another night.
+Tire was changed in horrible weather, so the crew was forced to stay another night.

 • May 14, 1994: C-123K Serial # 54-664 lands at Beaver County Airport at 4:00pm!!